dkokov/RateEngine/README.md

   A **RateEngine(RE)** is engine for calls/messages calculate and online call control (prepaid or postpaid).Can be started as server(daemon) or to use from the console.
+The software packet is free and open source solution under GPLv3 license .

 * [Introduction](#Introduction)